George McMillin: Battle of Guam

 The Department of the Navy informed McMillin of the December 7 attack on Pearl Harbor on December 8.
 Upon receiving this news and the beginning of United States involvement in World War II, McMillin ordered the evacuation of various civilian populations, the jailing of all Japanese nationals on the island, and churches, banks, and schools closed.
 A few hours later, the Japanese attacked Guam.

 At 8:27 p.m. on December 8, the battle began.
 Japanese planes first began bombing the Marine barracks and then other key targets.
 The USS Penguin also sank in the initial attack.
 The USS Robert L. Barnes was set ablaze and captured by Japanese forces.
 On December 10, over 5000 Japanese troops landed on the island in numerous locations, compared to American troops numbering less than 1000.
-A group of Marines, sailors, and members of the Insular Force Guard defended the Plaza de España but met a much larger Japanese force.
+A group of Marines, sailors, and members of the Guam Insular Force Guard defended the Plaza de España but met a much larger Japanese force.
 McMillin soon ordered all documents of military value be destroyed as a Japanese victory became more apparent.

 By 5:45 a.m., it became apparent that further resistance by American Marines would do no good, and McMillin ordered the sounding of a car horn three times, which both sides recognized as a sign to cease fire.
 McMillin surrendered the island at 6 a.m. on December 10 when Japanese troops captured him in the reception room of his living quarters, though some small fighting continued until 7:00 a.m.
 Twenty-one American military personnel and civilians died during the attack.
-He was one of the first American prisoners of war held by the Japanese and was held until August 20, 1945, when red army forces freed him.
+He was one of the first American prisoners of war held by the Japanese and was held until August 20, 1945, when Red Army forces freed him.